danfeder/bolt_v2/memory-bank/streamlinePlan.md

       penalty_weight=500
     )

-Doing this removes the need for a “dev constraints folder” vs. a “stable constraints folder.”
+Doing this removes the need for a "dev constraints folder" vs. a "stable constraints folder."
 You simply pass different parameters to the same constraint classes.

 ---

 ## 2. Simplify Configuration Management

 ### 2.1 Single Source of Truth
 You have a robust set of weight definitions (e.g., required periods = 10,000, etc.) scattered across multiple files.
 Move them into **one** configuration module (for instance, `solvers/config.py`).
-Then, load this config from environment variables or a JSON file if you need different environments or “profiles.”
+Then, load this config from environment variables or a JSON file if you need different environments or "profiles."

 ### 2.2 Configuration as Data, Not Code
 Rather than hard-coding weight constants throughout the code, define them in a structured data format: